 - June 2 – Have second cystoscopy at KSB hospital.
 Doctor takes another sample from different area.

-- June 8 – New sample is cancerous, also high grade, with some muscle invasion.
+- June 8 – New sample is cancerous, high grade, with some muscle invasion.
 The BCG is no longer considered a viable option.
 Dr. Mathew says I need to see a specialist.
 He gives us several options.
 After research, we decide on the University of Iowa Hospital in Iowa City.

 - June 17 – Eileen and I head to Iowa City to see Dr. Amit Gupta, urological surgeon, and Dr. Daniel Vaena, oncologist.
 They offer two options.
 Radiation and Chemotherapy OR Chemotherapy and Bladder removal (RC).
 I choose the RC.
 Dr. Vaena suggests I work with a local oncologist to implement the Chemotherapy.